Thierry-Dumont/RKkit/README.md

   2- A title

-Be carefull: The coefficients of A and B *must* live in algebraic numbers (AA or QQbar)!
+Be carefull: The coefficients of A and B *must* be algebraic numbers (AA or QQbar) or rational numbers (QQ).

 * Then the best is to look at the notebook _Example1.ipynb_.
 For this, launch sage like this: